-- apply psychological theories in order to formulate a research question, develop and conduct research and evaluate the research results;
+- apply psychological theories in order to formulate a research question, develop and conduct research;

-- apply methodological knowledge to build an appropriate research design, to conduct the research, and to analyse the results effectively;

-- communicate about research by writing an individual report and by giving a research presentation;

-- work and cooperate successfully with others in a research group.

-Content: Choosing a 10 EC Bachelor Thesis means the research
+- evaluate the results of the research project in their theoretical context; - apply methodological knowledge to build an appropriate research design, to conduct the research, and to analyse the results effectively; - reflect on research by writing an individual report, by giving a research presentation, and by actively participating in discussions during the bachelor thesis conference; - work and cooperate successfully with others in a research group by making constructive contributions to the research project and providing others the opportunity to do this as well; - apply knowledge of the principles of good scientific practice in developing, conducting, and reporting the research; - describe forms of scientific misconduct during discussions and prevent these in the research project.

-Choosing a 10 EC Bachelor Thesis means the research project will be less intensive and requires 280 hours.

-The Bachelor Thesis starts twice a year, at the beginning of the first and second semester, and runs two full blocks (i.e., the whole semester).
-During this time, apart from a general starting session, there are usually weekly meetings with the supervisor.
-The content-related activities include the development of a problem definition, the choice of research method, conducting the research, analyzing the results and discussing the results and their implications.
-To a degree, the working method will depend on the nature of the research that forms the basis of the thesis.
-Prior to the start of the Bachelor Thesis, students are offered a (limited) choice of research topics.
-Research will be conducted in small groups.
-The Bachelor Thesis culminates in an individual report of the research written according to internationally recognized guidelines within psychology.
+Choosing a 10 EC Bachelor thesis means that the research project will be less intensive and take 280 hours.
+The Bachelor thesis starts twice a year, at the beginning of the first and second semester, and takes two whole blocks (i.e. the whole semester).
+Apart from a general starting session, there are usually weekly meetings with the supervisor during this period.
+The substantive activities comprise the development of a problem definition, the choice of a research method, the performance of research, the analysis of the data, and discussing the results and their implications.
+The working method partly depends on the nature of the research that forms the basis of the thesis.
+Before the Bachelor thesis starts, the students are offered a (limited) choice of research topics.
+The research is performed in small groups.
+The Bachelor thesis results in an individual report on the research, which is written according to guidelines that are internationally recognized within psychology.
+The thesis is part of the methodological track of the curriculum and any Bachelor thesis (with sufficient grade) will get you into the RuG psychology masters, regardless of topic.

-Semester: whole year Format: Practicum Language: English
+Semester: whole year Format: practicum Hours per week: Variable Language: English semester (end of January and June).